simeononsecurity/simeononsecurity.ch/content/articles/secure-your-mobile-device-tips-for-keeping-your-data-safe/index.en.md

 #### Regularly Backing Up Your Data

 Backing up your data is just as important as **encrypting it**.
 No matter how secure your device is, there is always a risk of it being lost or stolen.
-This is why it is crucial to **regularly back up your data** to an external device or a secure cloud storage service.
+This is why you need to **regularly back up your data** to an external device or a secure cloud storage service.

 Backing up your data not only protects it from loss but also allows you to easily transfer it to a new device if necessary.
 It also gives you **peace of mind** knowing that your data is safe and secure.